CalebPecka/16s_vs_Metabolomic/README.md

 ```

 ## 16S Data analysis
 16S is processed and analyzed using qiime2.
+A conda environment using qiime version 2021.8 was used for this project.